 Mental Health Advisors can support students with a diagnosed mental health condition to apply for DSA which can provide a wide range of support to students in relation to their studies.

-- For more information about the support available under DSA and how to access it please visit https://www.gov.uk/disabled-students-allowance-dsa.
+- For more information about the support available under DSA and how to access it please visit the Disability Service DSA page, or https://www.gov.uk/disabled-students-allowance-dsa.

 - You can also arrange an appointment with one of our Disability Finance Officers by emailing firstname.lastname@example.org

 Mental Health Advisors can support students to complete a Placement Support Agreement (PSA) to help provide structure and support whilst on placement.

 A Placement Support Agreement (PSA) is an agreement between the student, University and placement provider which sets out the framework of support available to you while on placement.
 This may inlcude:

 - Changes to placement location or working hours.

 - Any other reasonable adjustments in placement practice to help you succeed where possible.

 Mental Health Advisors provide and coordinate support to students who are in a mental health crisis.